John-Abbott-College/SN1-Notes/Notes/numpy.md

 #### Predictions for new values

-To "predict" the value of y for new values of x (for example in the future), simply implement the linear equation:
+To "predict" the value of y for new values of x (for example in the future), simply apply the linear equation:

 ```python
 x_new = 12 #A value of x we don't have in our raw data